Donald and Melania Trump received Covid vaccine at the White House in January - KION546

 Former President Jimmy Carter has also been inoculated against the virus.

-“Never let them forget this was us.
-We did this,” he said of the vaccine development.
+The former President’s speechwriting team from his days at the White House had returned to duty to assist him in drafting his Sunday address to the conference, an adviser told CNN on Monday.
+Among those speechwriters was Trump’s former top domestic policy adviser, Stephen Miller.

-Trump’s comments ran counter to CNN reporting in January that Biden and his advisers weren’t inheriting any coronavirus vaccine distribution plan from the Trump administration.
+Trump’s remarks on vaccine development ran counter to CNN reporting in January that Biden and his advisers weren’t inheriting any coronavirus vaccine distribution plan from the Trump administration.

 In the immediate hours following Biden being sworn into office on Wednesday, sources with direct knowledge of the new administration’s Covid-related work told CNN one of the biggest shocks that the Biden team had to digest during the transition period was what they saw as a complete lack of a vaccine distribution strategy under Trump, even weeks after multiple vaccines were approved for use in the United States.